An obstacle problem for the p-elastic energy: Optimal Regularity of critical points

 \subsection{Regularity for Euler's substitution}

 In the sequel we denote by $\mathcal{L}^1$ the one-dimensional \emph{Lebesgue measure}.
-The \emph{support} of a Radon measure $\mu$ is denoted by $\mathrm{spt}(\mu)$.
 With this notation fixed we can use some results for measure-valued PDEs to obtain regularity of Euler's substitution $w$.
-The following proposition shows $W^{1,\infty}$-regularity of $w$ and, as an immediate consequenence of \eqref{gEs}, also (non-optimal) $C^2$-regularity of $u$. \begin{prop}[Regularity and boundary conditions for $w$] Let $u \in M(\psi)$ be a critical point in the sense of Definition \ref{def:critical} and $w$ Euler's substitution.
+The following proposition shows $W^{1,\infty}$-regularity of $w$ and, as an immediate consequenence of \eqref{gEs}, also (non-optimal) $C^2$-regularity of $u$. \begin{prop}[Regularity and boundary conditions for $w$] Let $u \in M(\psi)$ be a critical point in the sense of Definition \ref{def:critical} and $w$ be Euler's substitution.

 Then $w \in W^{1,\infty}(0,1)$ and $w(0) = w(1) = 0$.
 In particular, $w$ solves the \emph{measure-valued elliptic equation}

 where $a(x):= \dot{G}(u'(x))$ for all $x \in (0,1)$.
 Moreover, there exists a nonincreasing bounded function $m : (0,1) \rightarrow \mathbb{R}$, which is locally constant on $\{ u > \psi \}$ such that